mengqian989/vzlib/medinfo2019/README.md

-Since this is a controled experiment and we know there're four classes in advance, it may be more adequate to compare the three cases above only for four clusters (i.e., set k=4 for kmeans).
+Since this is a controlled experiment and we know there're four classes in advance, it would be more appropriate to compare the three cases above only for four clusters (i.e., set k=4 for kmeans).

 ```
 $ less brca_top4_eval_all.csv | grep ",4,0." | sort -t',' -k9 -nr | head -3